skorzennik/ge-qstat-/README.md

 ```

  `qstat+` will also compute some derived quantities, like fraction of CPU usage and memory usage.
- On the HPC cluster `qstat+` was developed for, we have implemented a memeory reservation and a local SSD usage request, hence `qstat+` can return information related to both.
+ On the HPC cluster `qstat+` was developed for, we have implemented a memory reservation and a local SSD usage request, hence `qstat+` can return information related to both.
   ...

 ## Practical Considerations

  We run Altair's Grid Engine version 8.8.1 with a customized configuration, hence `qstat+` is tailored to that configuration.
  It is my intention (_in my spare time_) to clean `qstat+` to clearly identify what is specific to our configuration.
- Amongst other things:
+ Among other things:
  * we do not use the `all.q` queue, but use other queue with short names
  * our compute nodes are all called compute-NN-MM, hence `qstat+` truncates it to NN-MM
  * we implemented memory reservation